When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Two-Stage Snow Blower

-A two-stage snow blower uses (you guessed it) a two-stage operation.
-The auger scoops the snow and throws it into an impeller (a fast-spinning fan) that pushes the snow out of the chute.
+A two-stage snow blower separates the lifting and throwing jobs.
+First, a metal auger breaks up the snow and feeds it into the machine.
+Second, a high-speed impeller fan catches that snow and launches it out of the chute.

 Three-Stage Snow Blower